 - Approaching a business owner face to face

-Twitter is also another good way to connect with potential clients.
+Twitter is also another good way to find design clients.
 I keep a running search open in TweetDeck for “graphic design” as well as a more localized search feed.
 Any time I see someone say “I need a designer!”
 I contact them immediately and ask what they need help with.
 These are usually one-off projects, but sometimes you make a solid, long-term connection that leads to more work.

 Some readers also offered their opposing views on using the cold-call method:

 Good idea, but most want your work for cheap because they know you are a start-up and looking for clients whereas other designers are too busy to go around door to door, they might be viewed less needy for work.
 (View the entire discussion here.)